tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

 Mapbox allows [rich map design options][MBS] and their free tier is more than enough to support my small audience.
-Using Mapbox, I compile the customized base map as a "Style" which also includes overlays of our route and accommodations I imported from "My Maps" as _custom tileset._ This way, all those layers are loaded as a single map.
+Using Mapbox, I compile the customized base map as a "Style" which also includes overlays of our route and accommodations I imported from "My Maps" as a _custom tileset._ This way, all those layers are loaded as a single map.

 ![The Mapbox composit in the editor][TQMB]